-Sofia Liszka is a freshman from Crystal Lake, Illinois.
-She anticipates majoring in Political Science and Sustainability with a minor in Spanish and hopes to pursue a career in environmental policy.
+Sofia Liszka is this year’s Editor in Chief.
+She is a sophomore from Crystal Lake, Illinois with majors in Economics and Sustainability and minors in Spanish and Political Science.
+She hopes to pursue a career in environmental policy.

-Caroline Roethlisberger is a sophomore from St. Louis, Missouri.
+Caroline Roethlisberger is this year’s Business Manager.
+She is a junior from St. Louis, Missouri.
 She is a Journalism and Political Science major with a minor in Spanish and hopes to pursue a career in law.

-Allison Forsythe is a junior Accounting, Finance and Sustainability triple major with a love for the environment.
+Allison Forsythe is a senior Accounting and Sustainability major with a love for the environment.
 Her goal is to create environmental change inside corporations and their supply chains to create large impacts on the rest of the world.

 Archer K Hill II is an Environmental Science graduate student from Bermuda.
 He has an undergraduate degree in International Studies and Geography and a first master’s in International Relations.
 He is interested in many things—especially the human implications of climate change.
 After Miami he hopes to work in journalism.

-Celine Thormann is a freshman from Westfield, Indiana.
-She is Bio/Pre-med and Spanish major who is hoping to be a surgeon one day.
+Celine Thormann is a sophomore from Westfield, Indiana.
+She is a Biology and Spanish major on the pre-medical track who hopes to be a surgeon one day.
 She loves dogs, reading, writing, volunteering and protecting the environment.

 Elizabeth Weber is a sophomore Environmental Earth Science Major, Sustainability co-major with a minor in History from Richmond, Indiana.
 She enjoys traveling, exercising, bullet journaling and playing with her pets.
 One day she hopes to have a career in sustainability when she can improve efficiency of resource use and educate communities on making sustainable choices.